anilabraham-IT/IntuneEDU/IntuneEDU/edu-device-remote-actions.md

 # Manage devices remotely

 As an admin, you may need to help your users if they have issues with their devices.
 If you're in a different location than a device or its user, you can use remote actions to reach devices and users.

-To begin, got to **Devices** or **Users**.

 ## Windows 10 devices
+From the dashboard, go to **Devices**.
 Select the device that you want to manage.
 At the bottom of the page, select any of the following actions:

 - **Restart**: Powers off the device and restarts it.
 - **Factory reset**: Powers off the device and resets it to its factory settings.